-Data protection statement
+Data protection policy

-These data protection provisions define which of your personal data we collect, process and use.
-We therefore request that you read the following paragraphs carefully.
+In this data protection policy we inform you about the personal data that we process when you visit our website, and the rights you have.
+We therefore request that you read the following in-formation carefully.

-Form and scope of personal data collection
+3. Processing of personal data

 - Date and time of server request

 - Time zone difference to Greenwich Mean Time (GMT)

 - Subject of request (specific page)